 Hamsters travel up to 6 miles a night in the wild while foraging for food and evading predators.

-- Different substrates, such as sand, corn cob, and coco fiber
+- Different substrates, like sand, corn cob, and coco fiber.

 Minimize Stress

 Hamsters die from stress and boredom.
-If they’re not given enough to do in captivity, they develop stereotypies, such as bar biting and monkey barring.
+If they’re not given enough to do in captivity, they develop stereotypies, like bar biting and monkey barring.

 According to Applied Animal Behavior Science, hamsters with 80 cm (approximately 31 inches) of bedding never exhibited stress-related behaviors.

-Replicating wild conditions is the best way to keep your hamster happy.
+Replicating wild conditions is the most effective way to keep a hamster happy.

 Monitor For Illnesses

-Monitor your hamster for physical or mental changes, which can signify sickness.
-If you notice any abnormalities with your hamster’s appearance or behavior, take it to the vet.
+Monitor the hamster for physical or mental changes, which can signify sickness.
+If you notice any abnormalities with the hamster’s appearance or behavior, take it to the vet for a checkup.

-While hamsters don’t live for long, they bring joy to their owners’ lives while they’re here.
+While hamsters don’t live for long, they bring joy to their owners’ lives while they’re with us.